Skip to main content

 eside in Florida.

-Attend bi-monthly meetings.
+Attend weekly meetings.

 Participate in club service projects, social events, and collaborative projects.